vita-epfl/civil127-2025/Lab_2_Git_and_Github/Lab_2_instructions.md

 # EPFL CIVIL-127, Lab 2

-The objective of this exercise session is to learn how to use git with VS Code and Github.
+The objective of this exercise session is to learn how to use git.

 For a walkthough on the installation and setting up, please have a look at [here](https://weijiang1998.notion.site/Using-Git-in-VS-Code-and-Github-19f44b73854b809fa008c4b593054741?pvs=4) or the file "Using Git in VS Code and Github.md"